 What Is Niacinamide?

 Also known as vitamin B3, niacinamide plays an important role in soothing and helping to restore the skin barrier.
-Niacinamide and the skin’s barrier was first studied in 1976, and it has since become popular cosmetic ingredient in skincare formulations for acne, eczema, rosacea and skin discoloration.
+Niacinamide and the skin’s barrier were first studied in 1976, highlighting its role in supporting healthy skin cells and barrier restoration.
+It has since become a popular cosmetic ingredient in skincare formulations for skin concerns such as acne, eczema, rosacea skin irritation and skin discolouration.

 What does Niacinamide do to the skin?

 Topically applying niacinamide can have many benefits to the skin including helping to strengthen the skin’s moisture barrier, which can help reduce moisture loss and dehydration.
-This B vitamin is also known to help reduce the visible effects of environmental damage, so skin appears healthier and more radiant.
+This B vitamin is also known to help reduce the visible effects of environmental damage, supporting overall skin health so skin appears healthier and more radiant.
+It plays an important role in soothing and helping to restore the skin barrier, making it beneficial for addressing common skin conditions like acne and eczema.

 What are the benefits of Niacinamide?

-Niacinamide has many benefits, a key one being that it’s versatile.
-It is compatible with other skincare ingredients, and can be used on many skin types for a variety of concernsincluding dryness, tightness and flakiness.
+Niacinamide for skin has many benefits, a key one being that it’s versatile.
+It is compatible with other skincare ingredients and can be used on many skin types for a variety of concerns including dryness, tightness and flakiness.
 Niacinamide is gentle and typically well-tolerated—even on sensitive skin.
+When paired with hyaluronic acid, niacinamide enhances hydration levels, ensuring long-lasting moisture and plumpness.
+Adding niacinamide to your skincare routine can enhance your skin’s ability to retain moisture and repair itself.

-Niacinamide provides a number of skin benefits.
+Niacinamide provides a number of skin benefits, including improving skin texture for a smoother and more refined appearance.
+Using topical niacinamide consistently can help address multiple skin concerns, including dryness, dullness, and inflammation.
 It has soothing benefits and has been shown to have antioxidant capabilities as well.
-Niacinamide is often used in formulas for improving the appearance of skin discoloration and other visible signs of environmental damage.
+Niacinamide is often used in formulas for improving the appearance of uneven skin tone, skin discolouration, and other visible signs of environmental damage.

 Who should use Niacinamide?

 Formulas with Niacinamide can be suitable for most skin types, including sensitive and acne-prone.
-Its soothing properties make it useful for skin.
-Niacinamide is not produced naturally by the body, which is why skincare products to apply this beneficial ingredient to the skin surface
+Its soothing properties make it useful for the skin.
+Niacinamide is not produced naturally by the body, which is why skincare products apply this beneficial ingredient to the skin’s surface

 How is Niacinamide used?